GamesCrafters/gamescrafters.github.io/content/main/knowledge/game-trees.md

 A) X winning with three in a row<br>
 B) The empty board before any move is made<br>
 C) The position after X plays in the center<br>
-D) The position with the most possible next moves<br>
+D) The position with the most possible next moves
 </summary>

 **Answer: B** — The source vertex is the single starting position, the empty 3x3 board.
 Every other node in the tree is reachable from this root by following directed edges.